bckramer/PocketAces/README.md

 # PocketAces
-PocketAces is a Deep Q network that plays poker using computer vision.
-It plays the game DD poker 3 using computer vision to feed the data from the game into the neural network.
-It then takes the output of this network and inputs it into DD poker 3 using pynput.
-This using a Deep Q network with a reinforcment learning algorithm.
+Pocket Aces is a completely autonomous poker-playing bot.
+Using OpenCV, Tensorflow and the pynput Python libraries, Pocket Aces can interact with the virtual Texas Hold 'Em game DD Poker 3 without any supervision and without any interaction with the source code of DD Poker 3.

+Tutorial followed for the neural network: https://github.com/MorvanZhou/Reinforcement-learning-with-tensorflow